HEΛP is Coming for your Common Lisp Documentation Needs

 NIL

 As stated, the previous command will create the documentation (with an index.htm file in the ./docs/html/ folder.
 Alas, note that the *the-current-directory* must be obtained in an implementation-dependent way.
-Note also that the default format for the documentation is (mostly) XHTML.
+Note also that the default format for the documentation is (mostly) HTML5.

 A Few More Details